What is Google's Business Model & Why Is it Being Regulated?

 Every time Google gains new users, the value of their products and services increase — we call this the 'network effect.'

-The left-leaning think-tank, Public Knowledge, refers to Google’s resilience as the “starfish problem.”
+The left-leaning think-tank Public Knowledge refers to Google's resilience as the "Starfish Problem."
 Just as starfish miraculously regenerate after being torn into hundreds of tiny pieces, Google has the scope and scale to overcome fragmentation and grow into something stronger and smarter.
+With Gemini now woven into Search, Cloud, Android and beyond, the next chapter of that story is being written in AI — and regulators are only just beginning to catch up.